Terry Joyce: Professional career

 Terry Joyce was an undrafted free agent when signed by the Cardinals in 1976.
 He played in eighteen games over two seasons for St. Louis before being released.
 Over the next few years Joyce attended training camps with the Detroit Lions, L.A.
 Rams and San Francisco 49ers, but never made the final team rosters.
 Terry Joyce finished with a career average of 37 yards per punt, with his longest being 58 yards.
 He had three blocked punts on 86 attempts.
 In a 2008 interview with the St. Louis Post-Dispatch Joyce said the biggest thrill of his playing days was being a teammate of three NFL Hall of Famers Dan Dierdorf, Roger Wehrli, and Jackie Smith.
 Not too many guys can say that in a short career said Joyce.

 Death

 Terry Joyce died of brain cancer on June 17, 2011.
+He was one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.
 His death came less than a year after the murder of son Brandon Joyce, who was shot during a robbery on Christmas Eve, 2010 and died four days later.
 Terry Joyce is survived by wife Linda and daughter, Doctor Lindsay Joyce, MD.